sst/sst/www/docs/constructs/AstroSite.about.md

      └─ astro.config.mjs
   ```

-  You can now jump to step 3 to complete the rest of the step.

-  :::info
+  Continue to step 3.

-  If you have an existing Astro app, move the app to the root of your SST app.
+2. Alternatively, if you have an existing Astro app, move the app to the root of your SST app.
 Your SST app structure should look like:

   ```bash
   my-sst-app